aws-scripting-guy/blog/powershell-4-on-win-server-2008-R2.md

 If you still have Windows 2008 R2 you can install PowerShell 4.0 on it.

+PowerShell 4 is part of Windows Management Framework 4 (WMF 4).
 There's a [known issue](https://blogs.msdn.microsoft.com/powershell/2013/10/28/wmf-4-0-known-issue-partial-installation-without-net-framework-4-5/) that WMF installer will not check all prerequisites are installed, will continue to install and leave PS installation corrupt.

 ***NET 4.5 needs to be installed before installing WMF 4.0.***